brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/assignments/High_performance_computing.md

 Your answer:

 ---
-3. (0.2 points) Which command is important to access the required software for your job?
+3. (0.2 points) Which command is important to access the required software for your job when you submit job to a supercomputer?
 	a. module
 	b. import
 	c. library